CMPSC-305-Allegheny-College-Fall-2023/midterm/README.md

 ## Instructions

-* Write a builder file to build a database from the provided data file in `src/data/StudentsPerformance_d`.
+* Write a builder file to build a database from the provided data file: `src/data/StudentsPerformance_d`.
   * Be sure that this builder file is free or errors and that your instructor can use it to build your database.
   * Please submit your builder file `src/db_build.txt` along with your database `src/school_db.sqlite3`

 * Address the questions in the file, `writing/queries.md`.
 Often, your responses will require writing queries to inform, or to fully complete, the question's challenge.
   * Please submit your queries in `writing/queries.md`.

 * You are to submit this work to your GitHub repository at least three (3) times.
 Please enter all code from class as your deliverable.
-Your instructor will have more information about this activity.
-Note: some of your code may require a database.
-In this case, please feel free to use the included builder file for the CampusDB

 * Do not discuss the midterm with each other -- you are bound by the honor code.